nf-core/proteomicslfq/docs/usage.md

 Set debug level for the search engines (regulates if intermediate output is kept and if you are going to see the output of the underlying search engine)

-## PSM Rescoring:
+## PSM Rescoring

 ### `--posterior_probabilities`

 How to calculate posterior probabilities for PSMs:

-  - "percolator" = Re-score based on PSM-feature-based SVM and transform distance to hyperplane for posteriors
+* "percolator" = Re-score based on PSM-feature-based SVM and transform distance to hyperplane for posteriors
-  - "fit_distributions" = Fit positive and negative distributions to scores (similar to PeptideProphet)
+* "fit_distributions" = Fit positive and negative distributions to scores (similar to PeptideProphet)

 ### `--rescoring_debug`